Texas A&M University at Galveston: The Texas Clipper and other training vessels

 The Texas Maritime Academy acquired its first training ship in 1965.
 Previously named the SS Excambion when sailed by American Export Lines, the vessel was renamed the Texas Clipper because of its rounded (or clipper) stern.
 In 1996, Texas A&M Galveston (of which Texas Maritime was now a part) retired the aging Texas Clipper.
 In its stead, the school acquired the decommissioned USNS Chauvenet.
 Built by Upper Clyde Shipbuilders of Glasgow, Scotland, in 1970, the new vessel was named the Texas Clipper II as per tradition.

 In the summer of 2005, the Texas Maritime Academy took delivery of the USNS Sirius.
 Built in 1966 as a replenishment ship for the Royal Navy and purchased by the U.S. Navy as a logistics ship, it supported two carrier battle groups in the Indian Ocean during the Iranian hostage crisis and continued its career in the Navy serving across the world, notably in the Persian Gulf.
-It was retired and given to the U.S. Department of Transportation’s Maritime Administration, then assigned to TAMUG under an agreement that it can be activated by MARAD at any time.
+It was retired and given to the U.S. Department of Transportation's Maritime Administration, then assigned to TAMUG under an agreement that it can be activated by MARAD at any time.
 During the fall of 2005, the Sirius served in New Orleans for Katrina relief, from September 10 until November 29 and at Lake Charles, LA for Rita relief until March 2.
 Because of its extended relief effort, Sirius was unable to undergo a refit in 2006 to adapt its new role as a training vessel and comply with U.S. Coast Guard safety standards.
 Because Sirius had not undergone a refit, it could not be formally commissioned as the USTS Texas Clipper nor could it be used for summer training cruises.
 This is forcing the university to look to the other state maritime academies (California Maritime Academy from 2006–present) to help fulfill the summer cruise requirements until the work on the Sirius was completed.
 In the winter of 2009, the US Coast Guard ruled that Sirius was unfit for training and was prepared for decommissioning while the school looked for a new training ship.
 On June 25, 2009, Sirius was returned to the U.S. Maritime Administration.

 In 2009, the academy acquired SS Cape Gibson.
 The academy trained on this ship while it was docked at the campus but was again unable to sail on her until a refit was done.
 In 2012, the vessel was towed to the government's navy reserve fleet near Beaumont and replaced with the TS General Rudder.
 The academy's own General Rudder was the first vessel since 2005 on which it was able complete summer training cruises.
 The limited size of the vessel (64 personal), however, means a good majority of the cadets still sail with other maritime academies.

+In April 2023, the academy acquired the TS Kennedy to serve as the training vessel until the arrival of the NSMV Lone Star State in 2025.